hoho/conkitty/README.md

     //     <h1>Hello world<span>!</span></h1>
     // </div>

-It is possible to get template name as JavaScript expression.
+It is possible to get template name dynamically, as JavaScript expression.

     template1
         div